 Creating this content is critical to the success of the site development.
 The content is the reason people visit your site.
 They are there to learn about your organization, get their questions answered, make a decision, make a purchase, contact you via email, webchat, or maybe call your business on the phone.

-Often your website will have a call to action.
 You want the visitor to do something:

 An effective strategy is to create variations of your offer or call to action then A/B test them to see which is most effective.
 Google experiments is one tool that will help accomplish this.

 Does your website need to integrate with a business process, inventory, or database of another kind?
 What special customizations does your site need?
 Is there registration?
 Do you have an order form, a signup form, or a newsletter?
 Can customers place an order?
 Can they check the status of an order?